A 9-year-old girl who vanished from a New York state park has been found safe, police say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MOREAU, N.Y.
-(AP) — A 9-year-old girl who vanished during a family camping trip in upstate New York was found safe Monday following a two-day search, authorities said.
+(AP) — A 9-year-old girl who vanished during a family camping trip in upstate New York was “safe and in good health” Monday after a massive two-day search ended with her rescue and an arrest of a person suspected in her abduction, police said.

-Charlotte Sena was located “in good health” and “a suspect is in custody” in connection with her disappearance Saturday evening, New York State Police said in a statement.
+Charlotte Sena disappeared while riding her bike early Saturday evening at Moreau Lake State Park, a heavily wooded park some 35 miles (60 kilometers) north of Albany.
+Police on Monday searched multiple residences linked to a suspect, who investigators believed had been in the area around the time the girl went missing.

+Gov. Kathy Hochul told Spectrum News that investigators were able to identify fingerprints from a ransom note.

 The girl’s mother called 911 after her bicycle was found at around 6:45 p.m.
 Saturday.